Course navigation

 4

-Your files are not touched until you click Accept.
-You can accept file by file, hunk by hunk, or click Accept all to take everything at once.
-If something looks wrong, click Reject — Claude will ask what to do differently.
+Files are not touched until you click Accept.
+Accept file by file, hunk by hunk, or Accept all.
+Click Reject and Claude asks what to try instead.

-Tip: You can interrupt Claude mid-task at any point.
-Click the stop button or just type your correction and press Enter.
-Claude abandons the current direction and picks up from your new instruction immediately.
+You can interrupt Claude mid-task.
+Click stop or type a correction and press Enter — Claude abandons the current direction and follows your new instruction.

-Whenever Claude proposes a change, a +N -N badge appears in the chat.
-Click it to open the diff panel.
-Here is what a real diff looks like — red lines are removed, green lines are added:
+When Claude proposes a change, a +N -N badge appears in the chat.
+Click it to open the diff panel:

 ProductCard.tsx